-- Accompany (or assign a designate to accompany) an injured Employee to the physician to determine the extent of the injury and whether time off will be necessary. - Contact HS Support to report any occupational injury or illness.
+- Accompany (or assign a designate to accompany) an injured Employee to the physician to determine the extent of the injury and whether time off will be necessary - Contact HS Support to report any occupational injury or illness - Notify health services of all recordable and non-recordable medically treated injuries - Initiate the event analysis - Enter event into the Event Database (EnCompass) within 24 hours of the event - Entry into EnCompass does not substitute for contacting HS Support

-- Notify health services of all recordable and non-recordable medically treated injuries. - Initiate the incident investigation. - Enter incident into the Incident Database (EnCompass) within 24 hours of the incident. - Entry into EnCompass does not substitute for contacting HS Support.
+Report all work-related injuries/illnesses to the Supervisor

-- Report all work-related injuries/illnesses to the Supervisor. - Assist in incident investigations.
+Assist in event analysis

-- Ensure all incidents, and near misses (incident without loss-Near miss) are investigated. - (only) Notify OSHA if incident meets OSHA reporting criteria - Verify and accept incident information entered into EnCompass. - Assist in the investigation of all incidents with loss.
+- Ensure all events, and near misses (event without loss-Near miss) are investigated - (= only) Notify OSHA if event meets OSHA reporting criteria - Verify and accept event information entered into EnCompass - Assist in the analysis of all events with loss

-- All work-related injuries must be immediately reported to the Supervisor. - Prompt and proper first aid or medical treatment must be administered to all work-related injuries and illnesses. - The injured Employee will report the injury to the Supervisor and, if able, present them to a designated company physician for treatment - If unable to report the injury to themselves, a Co-Worker should call the appropriate local 911 emergency service and report it to the Worker's Supervisor. - The Supervisor must enter the incident in EnCompass within 24 hours of the incident. - The Supervisor can complete injury and personal information section in Incident Data Gathering Form to aid and assist in the incident investigation.
-This form should be completed within 24 hours of the incident while information is fresh on the Employee's mind. - If an emergency arises, whether in the presence or absence of the Supervisor, the injured Employee should seek medical treatment immediately.
-If the Supervisor is unaware of the circumstances, the Employee should try to contact the Supervisor as soon as possible. - Should an Employee become aware of an injury (e.g., foreign body in eye) after the workday has been completed, the injury must be reported to their supervisor immediately or the earlier of the following: - o when the Employee reports to the next scheduled work shift or the next day.
+- All work-related injuries must be immediately reported to the Supervisor. - Prompt and proper first aid or medical treatment must be administered to all work-related injuries and illnesses. - The injured Employee will report the injury to the Supervisor and, if able, present them to a designated company physician for treatment - If unable to report the injury to themselves, a Co-Worker should call the appropriate local 911 emergency service and report it to the Worker's Supervisor. - The Supervisor must enter the event in EnCompass within 24 hours of the event. - The Supervisor can complete injury and personal information section in Event Data Gathering Form to aid and assist in the event analysis.
+This form should be completed within 24 hours of the event while information is fresh on the Employee's mind. - If an emergency arises, whether in the presence or absence of the Supervisor, the injured Employee should seek medical treatment immediately.
+If the Supervisor is unaware of the circumstances, the Employee should try to contact the Supervisor as soon as possible. - Should an Employee become aware of an injury (e.g., foreign body in eye) after the workday has been completed, the injury must be reported to their supervisor immediately or the earlier of the following: - o When the Employee reports to the next scheduled work shift or the next day